 Liberty Science Center (Jersey City)

-LSC focuses on three basic topics: health, environment, and invention.
-Check out interactive exhibits like Adventures with Clifford the Big Red Dog and Beyond Rubik’s Cube, and IMAX films like Island of Lemurs: Madagascar.
+LSC focuses on three basic topics: health, environment and invention.
+Check out interactive exhibits like the newly opened Disney’s The Lion Guard, Pixel Art and Skyscraper!

 Macculloch Hall Historical Museum (Morristown)

 Located in Morristown’s National Historic District, this 19th century house features the nation’s largest collection of art by political cartoonist Thomas Nast.
-Explore his works in the Thomas Nast Brings Down Boss Tweed exhibit, and check out the museum’s Summer Concert Series on Sundays throughout July.
+Explore his works in Illustrating an Icon: Thomas Nast’s Uncle Sam.

 Miller Cory House Museum (Westfield)